iconify/iconify/iconify-icon/solid/README.md

 -   Setting `font-size` in style (or `fontSize` if you are using inline style).
 -   Setting `width` and/or `height` property.
+-   Setting `height="none"` to remove dimensions from SVG and using CSS to resize icon.

 Values for `width` and `height` can be numbers or strings.